kamelnetworks/sonic/led.md

 The address `0x3800` is called `CUSTOM_HANDLER_ADDR`.
 You can find the source code for making your own custom LED code in the [OpenBCM](https://github.com/Broadcom-Network-Switching-Software/OpenBCM/tree/master/sdk-6.5.27/tools/led/cmicx) ([backup](https://github.com/bluecmd/OpenBCM/tree/master/sdk-6.5.27/tools/led/cmicx)) repository.

 [SONIX](https://sonix.network/) publishes their custom LED code [at github](https://github.com/sonix-network/broadcom-leds).

+## Innovium Teralynx 7 LED driving

+The IVM77700 communicates directly with two CPLDs in order to drive LED status.
+What type of protocol it uses and how it determines the port split between them is unknown.